pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-word.md

 ### Special Pandoc formatting

 Pandoc includes a number of formatting tricks that you might find useful.
-One of the most useful is fenced `div` syntax, which uses groups of colon characters as shorthand.
+One of the most useful is fenced div syntax, which uses groups of colon characters.

-One of the most interesting uses of this syntax is to create columns using nested divs without writing <div> tags in HTML.
+You can use fenced div syntax to create columns using nested divs without writing `<div>` tags in HTML.
 Take a look at this example:

 ```
 :::::::::::::: {.columns}